Fintech Onboarding Excellence: Lessons from Chime, Robinhood, Moneylion, Acorns

 For many digital applications, onboarding is the stage at which the customer experience either begins or ends depending on the length and complication of the process.
 In fintech, this is also the point where there’s also a higher risk of identity fraud.
 Tailoring the fintech onboarding experience is hence considered to be one of the trickiest tasks for UX design specialists.

-The coronavirus pandemic over the past couple of years signalled chaos for industries across the globe, but it did give digital businesses the chance to thrive unveiling some unique growth opportunities for the quickly emerging fintech sector.
+The coronavirus pandemic signalled chaos for industries across the globe, but it did give digital businesses the chance to thrive unveiling some unique growth opportunities for the quickly emerging fintech sector.

 Below, we’ve summarised the top 3 challenges to mastering the fintech onboarding UX design: